Battle of San Pedro (1896): The battle

 After being woken up, Maceo gathered up 45 veterans from the previous Cuban Independence Campaigns and assessed the situation as the Mambises took to the offensive.
 During the charge, a chain-link fence got in the way and Maceo himself offered to cut it down but as he was doing so, gunfire from the stone walls shot Maceo in the face and the neck.
-He remained on his horse for a few seconds before losing consciousness and eventually, passing away.
+He remained on his horse for a few seconds before losing consciousness and eventually dying.
 The death of Maceo destroyed any remaining morale for the remaining Mambises as they abandoned their positions and retreated, giving the Spanish the victory.

 Aftermath

 With the death of Antonio Maceo, the Cubans lost one of their best generals, which meant a significant weakening for the Mambíses and a certain demoralization among the troops.

 Personally, General Máximo Gómez lost his most beloved son, Panchito Gómez Toro and his best friend in the same battle, which was expressed in a certain pessimism of Gómez on the following day with the following:

 However, despite these losses, the war continued until 1898 and ended with Cuban victory, with the help of the United States.